-Another measure of economic well-being is the accumulation of assets.
-One measure of that accumulation is owning your own home.
+Another measure of economic wellbeing is the accumulation of assets.
+One such measure of that accumulation is home ownership.
 Those results are found in Figure 3-10 below.
 The graph shows that for renters, the percentage of those without coverage is twice the rate for those who own or are buying their principal place of residence.
-That pattern is confirmed by the results for the region which are quite comparable to those reported for Delaware.
-Certainly, this finding is not unexpected given that renters tend to be younger and have lower incomes, both factors that are correlated with higher risk.
-They are also less likely to have the assets to continue their insurance privately if there is an interruption in coverage.
+That pattern is confirmed by the results for the region, which are quite comparable to those reported for Delaware.
+Certainly, this finding is not unexpected given that renters tend to be younger and have lower incomes, both